ianmwariri/QuizBoard/README.md

 ## DESCRIPTION
-This App directs it's User to Click a 'Start' Button, which thereafter, then presents him/her with a Simple, Multiple-Choiced JavaScript Quiz.
-Upon completion of that quiz, he/she is expected to Click the 'Submit' Button and depending on the User's performance, an Alert Message Pops up with the Subsequent Marks.
-Simultaneous to this, a Corresponding GIF pops up depending on the Marks Awarded.
+This App presents a set of instructions which direct the user on how to go about a Simply Set JavaScript Quiz.
+The User is expected to Click a 'Start' Button, which then presents to him/her a Multiple-Choiced Quiz.
+Upon completion of it, the User is expected to Click the 'Submit' Button and depending on the His/Her performance, an Alert Message Pops up with the Subsequent Marks.
+Simultaneous to this, a Corresponding GIF pops below the 'Submit' Button, depending on the Marks Awarded.

 ## SETUP / INSTALLATION REQUIREMENTS